Painter Brothers

 Painter Brothers is a major British fabricator of structural steelwork and one of the leading producers of bolted lattice steelwork in the world.

 History

-Painter Brothers was founded in Hereford, England in 1920 and incorporated in 1929.
+Painter Brothers was founded in Hereford, England in 1920 and incorporated on 21 March 1929.

 In conjunction with Callender's Cable and Construction Co Ltd, Painter Brothers provided the steelwork for the first Callender-Hamilton unit-construction hangars ordered by the British Air Ministry in the pre-World War II rearmament programme.

 The company manufactured the Skylon, the iconic ‘Vertical Feature’ that was the emblematic symbol of the 1951 Festival of Britain.

-In 1955 Painter Brothers became a member of the BICC plc group of companies and now operates within the Balfour Beatty Power Networks Division.
+In 1955, Painter Brothers became a member of the BICC plc group of companies and now operates within the Balfour Beatty Power Networks Division.
 This has enabled the company to offer a fully integrated service that includes all aspects of overhead electrical transmission with worldwide distribution.

-In 1968 the company was awarded the Queen's Award to Industry for Export Achievement.
+In 1968, the company was awarded the Queen's Award to Industry for Export Achievement.